 A minibus runs occasionally up the length of Eigg.

-- Calmac. runs ferries from Mallaig to the Small Islands but it no longer seems possible to do them all in a day's tour.
+- Calmac. runs ferries from Mallaig to the Small Islands but it seems no longer possible to do them all in a day's tour.

 - Arisaig Marine also provide trips to the Small Islands.